If we want to use additional packages that is not available in Node core module, we can install them using npm, which is the Node package manager.

 This will initialize a package.json file.

-It will ask us a series of questions about the project and it gives a default value in bracket.
-To accept them, we can press “Enter” or we can override it by typing a new one.
+It will ask us a series of questions about the project, giving a default value in the bracket.
+We can press “Enter” to accept them or override them by typing a new one.

 npm init -y